Hyperactivity affects thousands of babies, children and adults in varying degrees.

 Ritalin is a prescribed medicine that can also help.
 However many doctors regard it as a last resort because the causes of hyperactivity are so multifaceted.

-Hyperactivity affects thousands of babies, children and adults in vary…Read More »
+Hyperactivity affects thousands of babies, children and adults in varying degrees.
+It is symptomat…Read More »